 - Click OK when you are finished creating your labels.

-- Click the arrow to the right of the layer name and click Save Layer to save the configuration as a property of the item.
+- Browse to the layer that you want to save, click More Options , and click Save Layer to save the configuration as a property of the item.
 You can only save item properties if you own the layer or if you save it as a new item.

 - If you have more than one layer with labels, you can organize the layers to affect how the labels are displayed.
 The layer at the top of your map contents is labeled first and has the most labels.
 The layer under your map contents is labeled next and has fewer labels, and so on.